 My earliest memories are tightly interwoven with the scents and flavors of my childhood kitchen.
 The sweet muskiness of warm apples boiling on the stove for applesauce takes me back to when my aunt and I would peel, core, slice and cook apples to go with homemade potato pancakes.
 The sultry robust flavor of sweet Italian sausage stirs memories of swiping bits of sausage from my grandmother as she whipped up sausage and peppers for the whole family.
 Steamy lobsters remind me of our massive family reunions on Cape Cod, filled with laughter, volleyball and the happy din of close bonds.

 These days, my kids are the ones dragging chairs to the counter to help imagine, prepare and cook delicious family meals.
 My oldest is Will.
-He’s nine-years-old and loves food.
+He’s 11-years-old and loves food.
 His favorites?
 Sushi, lobster, pasta, chicken, broccoli and tomatoes.
-My daughter, Paige, is seven.
+My daughter, Paige, is nine.
 Like her older brother, she appreciates good food.
 She adores berries, sushi, veggies of all kinds and chicken.

 My name is Sarah Walker Caron and I am a freelance writer, editor and recipe developer.
 I’m also the senior editor, features, for Maine’s largest newspaper, The Bangor Daily News, where I write a food column and blog called Maine Course.